zenml-io/zenml/docs/book/starter-guide/stacks/stacks.md

 You can see all supported stack component types in a single table view [here](../component-gallery/categories.md)

 {% hint style="info" %}
-Every stack can usually contains one stack component category of each type, e.g., one `Orchestrator`, one `Artifact Store`, etc, but in some cases, you can have more than one stack component category in one stack (e.g. in the case of having two step operators in your stack).
+Every stack can usually contain one stack component category of each type, e.g., one `Orchestrator`, one `Artifact Store`, etc, but in some cases, you can have more than one stack component category in one stack (e.g. in the case of having two `Step Operators` in your stack).
 We will discuss this in later chapters.
 {% endhint %}